 - Installed and Deployed HDF Sandbox for VMWare, VirtualBox or Native Docker

-- Added HDF Sandbox Hostname to Your Hosts File, refer to Getting Started with HDF Sandbox
+- Added HDF Sandbox Hostname to Your Hosts File, refer to Learning the Ropes of the HDF sandbox

 - Step 1: Open HDF Splash Page

 - Approach 1: Access NiFi HTML UI via Ambari Dashboard

 - Approach 2: Launch NiFi HTML UI from HDF Splash Quick Links